 3. Research done for 3-2-1 Contact influenced the topic of Voyage of the Mimi.

 From formative research done at the Children’s Television Workshop, Gibbon knew that shows with a plot were more interesting to kids than ones without.
-“Even a comedy bit with a plot line was preferred over one that just had a bunch of jokes—and if it was a semi-serious story or a drama, that was the most appealing thing of all,” he says.
+“Even a comedy bit with a plot line was preferred over one that just had a bunch of jokes—and if it was a semi-serious story or a drama, that was the most appealing thing of all,” he said.
 “I was very struck by that, and it seemed to me to support the notion that we could teach science in a storyline.”
-The team decided that their proposal would be for a 13-episode series; each episode would be broken down into a 15 minute dramatic segment followed by a 15 minute documentary—later called “expeditions”—hosted by one of the young stars that would show real scientists at work.
+The team decided that their proposal would be for a 13-episode series; each episode would be broken down into a 15-minute dramatic segment followed by a 15-minute documentary—later called “expeditions”—hosted by one of the young stars that would show real scientists at work.

 But what would the show be about?
 Gibbon again drew on what he had learned at 3-2-1 Contact, this time from an idea for an article in the show’s magazine about a sick whale.
-Testing had shown that it "was far-and-away the most interesting story to kids,” he says.
+Testing had shown that it "was far-and-away the most interesting story to kids,” he said.
 Plus, at the time, “there wasn’t a hell of a lot known about whales.
 Whale research had been done, but not very much of it.
 I found it very interesting, so I sort of inflicted it on my chums.”
 The dramatic portion would feature a multicultural cast and take place on a sailboat chartered by two marine biologists—a man and a woman—who were studying humpback whales.
-They'd be joined by two high school students, the captain’s grandson, and a deaf graduate assistant.
-“Frank Withrow, who was in charge of technology and education projects at the Department of Education, started his professional life as a teacher of the deaf, and was very eager for us to include somebody with a hearing disability,” Gibbon says.
+They'd be joined by two high school students, the captain’s grandson, and a Deaf graduate assistant.
+“Frank Withrow, who was in charge of technology and education projects at the Department of Education, started his professional life as a teacher of the Deaf,” Gibbon said, and he was eager for the show to include a Deaf character.

 4. The Voyage of the Mimi had a board of science advisors.

-“We had consultants and an advisory board that met regularly throughout the project,” Driggs says.
-There were 18 total, including math consultant Magdalene Lampert, who recently wrote Building a Better Teacher; Ted Ducas, a professor at Wellesley College who taught a physics course on whales; Kristina Hooper, a cognitive scientist who later founded Apple’s Multimedia Lab; Bob Tinker, a designer of science probeware; and teachers and faculty at Bank Street.
+“We had consultants and an advisory board that met regularly throughout the project,” Driggs said.
+There were 18 total, including math consultant Magdalene Lampert, who would go on to write Building a Better Teacher; Ted Ducas, a professor at Wellesley College who taught a physics course on whales; Kristina Hooper, a cognitive scientist who later founded Apple’s Multimedia Lab; Bob Tinker, a designer of science probeware; and teachers and faculty at Bank Street.